-4.2.1 The "game"
+4.2.1 The "Game"

-Next we discuss an experiment named as Picturask (Mones et al. 2015) which was conducted over the Internet.
-The subjects participated in a game, where everyone had to take part in a common task (estimating the number of circles in an image), and the players were able to see the guesses of the others by clicking on the other players' tiles (displayed on the screen in order to inform the players about their performance).
-The player's actions through the game had been recorded, and these records were later used to inference the behaviour of the players.
-After the game, deep interviews were conducted with some of the players to see if the quantitative evaluations were in agreement with the players' intentions.
+Next, we discuss an experiment called Picturask (Mones et al. 2015), which was conducted over the Internet.
+The subjects participated in a game in which everyone had to take part in a common task (estimating the number of circles in an image), and the players were able to see others' guesses by clicking on the other players' tiles (displayed on the screen in order to inform the players about their performance).
+The player's actions through the game were recorded, and these records were later used to infer the behaviour of the players.
+After the game, in-depth interviews were conducted with some of the players to see if the quantitative evaluations were in agreement with the players' intentions.

-From social psychological aspects the players in the game form a small group structure which can be characterized by interdependence where individuals act in a common interpersonal space, while they influence each other's actions in a special way (Johnson and Johnson 2005).
-In this Picturask, this space is somewhat artificial because it is determined by the rules of the game; for example direct communication was not allowed: players could only see the others'

-anonymized guesses.
-It depended on the player whether he/she considered and/or accepted the tip of a number of selected other players as an advice.
+From the social psychological aspect, the players in the game form a small group structure, which can be characterized by interdependence in which individuals act in a common interpersonal space, while they influence each other's actions in a special way (Johnson and Johnson 2005).
+In Picturask, this space is somewhat artificial, because it is determined by the rules of the game; for example, direct communication was not allowed: players could only see the others' anonymized guesses.
+It was up to the player as to whether he/she considered and/or accepted the tip of a number of selected other players as advice.

-This setting is similar to the one considered in social exchange theory (Cropanzano and Mitchell 2005) where the subject of interaction is the information about each other's tips.
-Players gain this information from the colour of the tiles therefore tiles can be identified as heuristics.
-The theory of heuristics describes the stereotyping pattern of human being where a complex question may be often answered with a simplifying method - like players tend to judge a tip based on the colour of tiles (darker is better).
+This setting is similar to the one considered in social exchange theory (Cropanzano and Mitchell 2005), in which the subject of interaction is the information about each other's tips.
+Players gain this information from the colour of the tiles, and therefore tiles can be identified as heuristics.
+The theory of heuristics describes the stereotyping pattern of human beings in which a complex question may often be answered through a simplifying method-like players tending to judge a tip based on the colour of the tiles (darker is better).

-Altogether 170 users signed up for the game of which 96 participated in more than 90% of the turns.
-The majority (89%) of the players were of age 18 to28, thus 65% of them received at least bachelor's degree or equivalent, and33% accomplished high school.
+Altogether, 170 users signed up for the game, 96 of whom participated in more than 90% of the turns.
+The majority (89%) of the players were of age 18-28, thus 65% of them had received at least a bachelor's degree or equivalent, and 33% were high school graduates.
 56% of the players were female.
 Subjects were divided into three groups to play the game, each group playing on different weeks, for three consecutive days.
-Participation was encouraged by a 2000HUF reward.
-(Equivalent to 6.7 EUR, approximately 1% of average salary in Hungary).
-Four players with the best results were assured to get special awards as motivation.
+Participation was encouraged by a 2000HUF reward (equivalent to 6.7 EUR, approximately 1% of the average salary in Hungary).
+The four players with the best results were assured special awards as motivation.